open-revolution/openrevolution/content/notes/concepts.md

-* **Salary** - all activities are undertaken in-house, by employees who are compensated through their salaries.
-* **Fixed Fee** - goods and services are purchased from third parties at a price which is set according to what is being purchased.
+* **Fixed Payment** - contributors receive a fixed price for their contributions.
 For example: 100 EUR per dataset.
 * **Conditional Payment** - rather than a fixed fee, third parties are given a conditional payment right entitling them to a share of profits.
 Entitlement can be based on many factors, including demand or some metric of importance.
 For example: share of profit share = number of times your dataset downloaded / total downloads for all datasets.
 * **Complementary Goods/Services** - contributors are not paid directly in money, but are compensated through an ability to sell complementary goods or services.
 For example: data providers share data for free, and then sell consultancy services based on expert use of this data.
 * **Pro Bono** - contributors get no compensation at all.
 They contribute for other reasons such as their values or positive reputational benefits.